ME495-Navigation/slam-project-dkoh555/README.md

 ## Issue: Catch_ros2
 Whilst attempting to run integration tests, I will always receive the 'result_file' does not exist error.
 Additionally, attempting to run the integration runs ghost nodes that only exit when shut down.

+# HW3
+Photo submission for SLAM implementation in simulation:

+[insert photo]

+Video submission for SLAM implementation in simulation:

+[insert video]

+# HW4
+Really sorry but with everything going on this quarter, I didn't have a chance to properly do this task.

+(At the beginning of next quarter I will complete this for my own learning and portfolio)